Authors Talk: Benjamin Soileau

 Today we are pleased to feature Benjamin Soileau as our Authors Talk series contributor.
 With jazzy Louisiana music playing lightly in the background, Ms. Kennedy Soileau—Benjamin’s wife, first reader, and editor—interviews Benjamin about his writing process and recent fiction piece, “What Paul Would Do,” published in SR’s Issue 23.

+During the conversation, Benjamin explains the inspiration for his story, his experience depicting characters with “a grief interrupted,” and his process for capturing cajun-style dialogue.
 Kennedy remarks that she finds the protagonist’s simultaneous likability and reprehensible action to be an interesting “balance act.”
 To this, Benjamin acknowledges, “We’re all capable of terrible things.
 Just like, you know, we’re capable of good things.
 Terrible.
 Beautiful.
 We’re all mixed up.”

 You can read Benjamin’s work, “What Paul Would Do,” in Issue 23 of Superstition Review.